james090500/JamesMojangAPI/README.md

 james090500
 ```

-Null will be returned for any query if it is invalid or not a real username/uuid.
+Null will be returned for any query if it is invalid, not a real username/uuid or you've capped your API limit.
+In the event the API limit has been reached, it will fall back to cache, if that fails it will return null

 https://www.spigotmc.org/resources/james-mojang-api-manager-library.62649/